About the Architecture Program

 Established in 1984 at Drury University in Springfield, Missouri, the Hammons School of Architecture is an accredited five-year professional degree program which offers a Master of Architecture degree.
 The required architecture courses are integrated with the liberal arts curriculum of the university.
 The objective of this integrated curriculum approach is preparation for professional architectural practice within the broadest possible educational context.

-The first two years of the five-year program are considered the pre-professional years.
-Enrollment in the first year of the pre-professional program is limited based upon high school GPA and SAT/ACT scores.
+- Enrollment in the first year is limited based upon high school GPA and SAT/ACT scores

 - Coursework includes a liberal arts body of knowledge in collaboration with drawing, design, history and theory, computer graphics and technology.
 Students who successfully complete these initial studies continue on to the professional program to continue advanced courses in architecture and the Engaging Our World (EOW) curriculum for the concluding three years.